LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 third-party libraries on which the Toolkit depends.
 We also maintain some custom python scripts (in our 'scripts directory') to bootstrap Spack.

-More on building the code and third-party libraries in Section :ref:`configbuild-label`:
+More information on building the code and third-party libraries can be found in :ref:`configbuild-label`.

 .. note :: BLT is supported as a standalone product and used by other
            software projects.